 Look for Yard Sales

 Don’t be afraid to shop for children’s clothing from yard sales.
+Yard sales are an excellent way to save money on childrens clothing.
 Most of the time, you can find quality clothing for a fraction of the cost.
 Sometimes, if you are lucky, you can even find clothing that still has tags on them too.

 Ask Friends if They Have Any Hand Me Downs

-Hand me downs are the best way to get quality children’s clothing for free.
+Hand me downs are one of the best ways to get quality children’s clothing for free.
 Don’t be afraid to ask your friends if they have anything that doesn’t fit their child anymore that you can have or watch for these finds on Facebook.
+There is nothing wrong with hand me downs and it is one of the best ways to save money on childrens clothing.

 Just Between Friends

-I love Just Between Friends.
+We love Just Between Friends.
 It is a great way to help fill your child’s closet at a fraction of the cost.
-I have noticed that they typically have more for girls and less for boys.
+Sometimes, we have noticed that they typically have more clothing for girls and less for boys.
 In my experience as a mom, boys tend to be a bit harder on clothing.

-I have also bought clothing for my kids at a consignment shop.
-Often, you can find name brand clothing at a fraction of the price.
 Watch for clearance sales too.
-You can also take your child’s old clothing and possibly trade it in for new things too.
-I have shopped Kid to Kid or Once Upon a Child for my kids and even for maternity clothing.
+Some stores can take your child’s old clothing and give you cash for their gently used items.
+Then you can use the money to buy new clothes for your kids.
+We have shopped Kid to Kid or Once Upon a Child for my kids and even for maternity clothing.

 Do check discount retailers such as Marshalls, TJMaxx, Ross, ect for children’s clothing.
 They often are significantly cheaper.
 However, with back to school sales, make sure that you use your phone to check the prices at other retailers before making your purchase.
 You want to ensure that you are getting a good deal.